jimliddle/WhyAInotes/README.md

 ### 💡 How the AI Context Works

-To preserve API tokens and optimize response times, Why AIs Notes uses a smart context-injection strategy:
+To preserve API tokens and optimize response times, WhyAI Notes uses a smart context-injection strategy:

 When you ask your first question about a note, the app automatically bundles the note's parsed HTML text, alongside any supported attachments (Images and PDFs).